thomaspinckney3/cs4501/Project2.md

 What to turn in
 ---------------

 The teaching staff should be able to run your app entirely by using docker-compose up.
-You can assume we have a clean mysql database called 'cs4501' with user 'www' with password '$3cureUS' (as we configured in project1).
+You can assume we have a clean mysql database called 'cs4501' with user 'www' of password '$3cureUS' (as we configured in project1) for your models container to hook up to.
 You'll send us the link to your github tag.
 We'll checkout the code, run docker-compose up and expect things to run.